-Domain: E15 Identifier Assignment Range: E42 Object Identifier
+Domain: E15 Identifier Assignment

+Range: E42 Identifier

 Subproperty of: E13 Attribute Assignment.
-P141 assigned (was assigned by): E1 CRM Entity new numbering system is introduced or objects are merged or split up.
+P141 assigned (was assigned by): E1 CRM Entity new numbering system is introduced or items are merged or split up.
 The same identifier may be deassigned on more than one occasion.

-Scope note: This property records the identifier that was deassigned from an object.
+Scope note: This property records the identifier that was deassigned from an instance of E1 CRM Entity.

-Deassignment of an identifier may be necessary when an object is taken out of an inventory, a
+Deassignment of an identifier may be necessary when an item is taken out of an inventory, a

-31 July 2001 Identifier Assignment of the silver cup OXCMS:2001.1.32 (E15) deassigned 232 (E42)
+31 July 2001 Identifier Assignment of the silver cup OXCMS:2001.1.32 (E15) deassigned

+232 (E42)